dimitri/pgcopydb/docs/include/copy-db.rst

      --resume              Allow resuming operations after a failure --not-consistent      Allow taking a new snapshot on the source database --snapshot            Use snapshot obtained with pg_export_snapshot
+     --use-copy-binary     Use the COPY BINARY format for COPY operations